Chindrieux: Geography

-World heritage site
+World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

 Climate

-Chindrieux has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Chindrieux has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Chindrieux is 11.9 C. The average annual rainfall is 1233.9 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 21.6 C, and lowest in January, at around 2.6 C. The highest temperature ever recorded in Chindrieux was 40.7 C on 12 August 2003; the coldest temperature ever recorded was -19.5 C on 7 January 1985.